 About this church

-Ten windows designed by the great Victorian artist Sir William Burne-Jones RA who worked on them with designer William Morris are a rare and valuable possession which is our privilege and delight to share with you.
+Ten windows designed by the great Victorian artist Sir Edward Burne-Jones RA who worked on them with designer William Morris are a rare and valuable possession which is our privilege and delight to share with you.
 They are believed to be the finest collection of windows by this artist of any church in the country.

 The church, which has been described as one of the loveliest in Lincolnshire is a Grade 2* listed building and was richly endowed by Sir Hickman Bacon, the Premier Baronet of England.